Pylons/akhet/docs/usage.rst

     (myenv)$ pip install -e .
     (myenv)$ populate_Zzz development.ini
     (myenv)$ paster serve development.ini

-Throughout this manual we'll use "Zzz" for your application's name, and ``zzz`` for the top-level Python module in the application.

 The "--no-site-packages" option is recommended for Pyramid; it isolates the virtualenv from packages installed globally on the computer, which may be